What is marriage tax allowance?

 |Qualify for Marriage Tax Allowance?||Yes||Yes|

-The spouse who has an unused amount of personal allowance can transfer up to 10% of their personal allowance to their partner, which for 2019/20 is 10% of £12,500 = £1,250.
-By transferring up to £1,250, the higher earner will benefit from having a higher personal allowance and will pay less tax as a result.
+The spouse who has an unused amount of personal allowance can transfer some of their personal allowance to their partner.
+The amount for 2023/24 is £1,260 and once passed to the higher earner, they will benefit from having a higher personal allowance and will pay less tax as a result.

 When can you apply for marriage allowance?

 There is no cut off as such and so you can apply straight away and the good news is that it is relatively straight forward to do so.
 You can apply online via HMRC's Marriage Tax Allowance application page.

 Firstly, log onto HMRC's Marriage Tax Allowance application page.
 You'll be asked the standard screening questions so that HMRC can confirm that you qualify, such as whether you are married, whether you were born after 6th April 1935 and that you have earned less than £12,570.
 Once confirmed, you'll need to provide your first name, surname, date of birth and national insurance number.
 If you experience any problems applying online, then you can apply over the phone, just call 0300 200 3300.